We have previously written an outright SWOT analysis of Hyundai. This time we are back with another article on the SWOT analysis of Tesla.

 - Mechanical Complications: Due to their higher standard of innovation causes certain production and mechanical delay in terms of launching product such as the manufacturing of their Model X got delayed due to frequent innovative changes.

-- Battery Shortage: As Tesla’s most of the business depend upon battery electric vehicles and plug-in electric vehicles which sometimes cause shortage of the supply of batteries.
+- Battery Shortage: As Tesla’s most of the businesses depend upon battery electric vehicles and plug-in electric vehicles which sometimes cause shortage of the supply of batteries.
 This directly affects the sales of electric vehicles and energy storage systems.

 - Employee Turnover Rate: It has a high employee turnover rate, with low employee enthusiasm and working confidence.
 Recently, Tesla got fined to follow unethical working system which caused impact on workers safety.